 #2 Use Commercial Cleaning Solutions

 Check the manufacturer of your coffee maker for official cleaning tablets or solutions as most companies would have their own brand of cleaning solutions.
-Alternatively, you may use a commercial cleaning solution that is compatible with your coffee machine, which is more often than not indicated on the product description.
+Alternatively, you may use a commercial cleaning solution without vinegar that is compatible with your coffee machine, which is more often than not indicated on the product description.

 Follow the manufacturer's directions on how to use the cleaning solution to prevent damage to your coffee maker, and rinse your machine well to remove any residue.
-Clean your coffee maker inside and out by washing the coffee pot, and wiping the exterior of your coffee maker for a full clean.
+Clean your coffee maker inside and out without vinegar by washing the coffee pot, and wiping the exterior of your coffee maker for a full clean.

 #3 Use a Baking Soda Solution